 Floors were also decorated, often with cut marble (opus sectile) or with tessellated mosaics.
 The mosaics could be quite simple, representing geometric shapes, or very elaborate with complex figural scenes.
-North Africa and Syria are perhaps the most famous for their mosaics, popularizing hunting scenes in late antiquity.
+Mosaics produced in North Africa and Syria popularized hunting scenes.
 Other themes typified in these mosaics are images of philosophers, rich scenes of animals or the countryside, or scenes of divinities and myth.
 Many mosaics were a blend of these simple geometric shapes and figural scenes, much like the example in the Museum depicting a garlanded woman surrounded by geometric shapes (38.11.12).